-Likewise, the Secretariat's human resources evolve within the framework of lean management to mitigate normal turnover of its staff members and to meet activities' needs namely the project and initiatives portfolio growth, requirements of cooperation programmes with partner institutions, regional dialogue processes and to answer related implementation challenges.
-In this regard, in 2021 further efforts both in terms of secondments and targeted recruitments in fields where expertise and support are most needed and critical will be made in accordance with limited resources and including internal recruitment and internal mobility deploying existing staff to areas with emerging needs.
+The Secretariat's human resources evolve within the framework of lean management to mitigate normal turnover of its staff members and to meet activities' needs namely the project and initiatives portfolio growth, requirements of cooperation programs with partner institutions, regional dialogue processes and to answer related implementation challenges.
+In this regard, in 2020-2021, despite covid-19 pandemic circumstances, further efforts both in terms of secondments and targeted recruitments in fields where expertise and support are most needed and critical will be made in accordance with limited resources and including internal recruitment and internal mobility deploying existing staff to areas with emerging needs.

-In this context, the update of the Secretariat's legal framework was finalized in 2018 in line with best practices in similar institutions and inter-governmental organizations following a long process of preparation during 2016-2017 and covering its Statutes and Staff Regulations and introducing Implementing Rules for the Staff Regulations as well as a Code of Conduct and an Anti-Fraud and Anticorruption Policy, aiming at aligning the legal framework with the current Secretariat's profile in terms of portfolio activities growth and simplifying and harmonizing the regulations for the better fulfilment of principles of equal treatment and accountability, as well as supporting efforts for geographical balance and promotion of ethical culture.
+In this context, the update of the Secretariat's legal framework was finalized in 2018 in line with best practices in similar institutions and inter-governmental organizations following a long process of preparation during 2016-2017 and covering its Statutes and Staff Regulations and introducing Implementing Rules for the Staff Regulations as well as a Code of Conduct and an Anti-Fraud and Anticorruption Policy, aiming at aligning the legal framework with the current Secretariat's profile in terms of portfolio activities growth and simplifying and harmonizing the regulations for the better fulfillment of principles of equal treatment and accountability, as well as supporting efforts for geographical balance and promotion of ethical culture.
 This update was successfully implemented in its first year in 2019 based on orderly internal action plan paying due regards to its main objectives, to needs to ensure business continuity and budget constraints.

-During 2021, the UfM Secretariat will:
+During 2022, the UfM Secretariat will:

-- Continue the process of implementation and related actions i.e. contract conversion.
-Indeed, the process of employment contract conversion has been quasi finalized with the majority of the staff contract converted into the new staff regulation and implementing rules regime. - Initiate further steps dealing notably with series of instruments in relation to promotion and performance schemes, benefits packages, training policy, etc. as follow up and continuation of substantial progress has been made in the performance evaluation scheme during 2020. - Maintain its work to further develop the instruments of internal organization and planning i.e. through regular update of the organigram and the staffing plan.
-In this context, an update Staffing Plan has been prepared and submitted for the 1st SOM of 2020. - Pursue its action to support the mechanism of governance notably the oversight committee and launch the establishment advisory board.
-In this respected, the members of the UfM Oversight Committee have been nominated and notified.
-The first meeting was scheduled during 1st quarter 2020 but was prevented by the circumstances of covid-19 outbreak.
-Online preparatory sessions are foreseen for the committee to start and get acquainted with the institution functioning.
+- Initiate the first steps for HR processes digitalization with focus on HR database and platform for talent acquisition.
+This activity will be using the support of appropriate consultancy services to be contracted through public procurement procedures. - Continue the process of implementation and related actions i.e., contract conversion.
+Indeed, the process of employment contract conversion has been nearly finalized with most of the staff contract converted into the new staff regulation and implementing rules regime. - Initiate further steps dealing notably with series of instruments in relation to promotion and performance schemes, benefits packages, training policy, etc. as follow up and continuation of substantial progress has been made in the performance evaluation scheme during 2020. - Maintain its work to further develop the instruments of internal organization and planning i.e., through regular update of the organigram and the staffing plan. - Pursue its action to support the mechanism of governance notably the oversight committee and launch the establishment advisory board.
+In this respect, the members of the UfM Oversight Committee have been nominated and notified.
+The first meeting scheduled during 1st quarter 2020 but was prevented by the circumstances of covid-19 outbreak and the work was resumed in 2021 with UfM-OC visit to the UfM Secretariat in July 2021.
+Other sessions are foreseen for the committee to start and get acquainted with the institution functioning.